alpha-netzilla/gas-sendmail/README.md

 ![](readme_images/sheet1.png)

-2 "rcpts" sheet which has three columns(COMPANY, NAME, MAIL_ADDRESS)is used to manage recipients.
+2 The "rcpts" sheet which has three columns(COMPANY, NAME, MAIL_ADDRESS)is used to manage recipients.

 ![](readme_images/sheet2.png)

-3 "log" sheet which has three columns(DATE, STATUS SUBJECT, TO) is used to store sent history.
+3 The "log" sheet which has three columns(DATE, STATUS SUBJECT, TO) is used to store sent history.

 ## Usage
-1 Click the button on "template" sheet.
+1 Click the button on the "template" sheet.
 After the operation, check the dialogue box to confirm selected operations.

 ![](readme_images/usage1.png)